lj-ditrapani/production-simulator/README.markdown

 Author: Lyall Jonathan Di Trapani

+To use the production simulator, go to ditrapani.info/sim.html.
+You may download the sim.html file for offline use.

 This is a browser-based, production simulator that illustrates constraint theory and project management concepts, specifically bottlenecks and variation, in AFIT course LOG 238:  Critical Chain